onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 # Sample - FlowSDK Usage Demo

 This sample demonstrates how to call each of the APIs within the SDK.
-It’s a simple UI containing input fields and buttons for testing out each API call, and displays information that is returned by the APIs.
+It's a simple UI containing input fields and buttons for testing out each API call, and displays information that is returned by the APIs.
 You will need to set up an emulator with applicable test data to use this sample.

 ## Importing the Sample